laravel/framework/.github/PULL_REQUEST_TEMPLATE.md

 <!--
+ADD A THOROUGH DESCRIPTION TO YOUR PULL REQUEST

 Please only send a pull request to branches that are currently supported: https://laravel.com/docs/releases#support-policy

 If you are unsure which branch your pull request should be sent to, please read: https://laravel.com/docs/contributions#which-branch